pacs-course/pacs-examples/Examples/CONTENT.md

   * `Bindings` The binding rule of references and also an example of use of `std::forward` and of the move semantic of `std::vector`.
 See also `RefBindings` on the same topic.
   * `Constexpr` The use of constexpr functions compared with normal functions.
 You find here also `HornerConstexpr.hpp`, an implementation of
   Horner rule for polynomial evaluation (see also `Horner` example) as a constexpr function.
   * `Concepts` A brief explanation of concepts, a new feature introduced in C++20.
 With also some examples of creation of user defined concepts.
+See [here](https://www.modernescpp.com/index.php/c-20-concepts-the-placeholder-syntax/) for a general introduction.
-  * `CRTP` It shows how the Curiosly Recursive Template Pattern works.
+  * `CRTP` It shows how the Curiously Recursive Template Pattern works.
 The example is simple, the feature less simple to understand (but not so difficult after all...).
+It may be useful to understand the implementation of the [Expression Templates](https://en.wikipedia.org/wiki/Expression_templates) technique.
   * `ForwardDeclaration` An example that shows a case were a forward declaration is needed.
   * `Functors` An example of use of callable objects (functors).
+It also shows how to use `std::function` to store callable objects in a container.
-  * `Horner` The Horner rule to compute polynomials efficiently (in a serial environment at least).
+  * `Horner` The Horner rule to compute polynomials efficiently, in a serial environment at least, the code is inherently scalar.
   * `IntegerOverflow` An example that shows how integer overflow produces non-intuitive results. *Beware of integer overflows*.
+In `Ulilities/absdiff.hpp` you find a function that computes the absolute difference of two integers eliminating the risk of overflow
+  * if the integers are unsigned.
   * `LambdaExpr` Some examples of lambda expressions.
+Lambda expressions are a very powerful tool, they are the equivalent of function handles in Matlab.
   * `Linkage` Use of `extern` to create variables with external linkage (i.e. global/namespace variable) and unnamed `namespace` and `static` specifiers to have functions with local linkage (i.e. visible only in the current translation unit).
+A bit technical stuff.
-  * `MoveSemantic_simple` An illustration of move semantic that shows which constructor/assignment operator is called on lvalues and rvalues.
+  * `MoveSemantic_simple` An illustration of move semantic that shows which constructor/assignment operator is called on l-values and r-values.
   * `Numeric_limits`.
-It uses almost all the facilities provided by `numeric_limits<>`, just to show what they do.
+An example that uses almost all the facilities provided by `numeric_limits<>`, just to show what they do.
   * `Odr` An example on the one definition rules and also on a dangerous situation if things are not done correctly.
-A bit technical.
+A bit technical stuff.
   * `OrderingAndSpaceShip` An example of the ordering relation concepts introduced in C++20.
 It also shows how to use the spaceship operator and defaulted comparison operators.
   * `Polygon`.
 A classic example of *polymorphism*: a hierarchy of polygon classes.
   * `Preprocessor`.
 A simple example that shows what happens if you look at a code after having run the preprocessor.
 Just to show that `#include` does what it says and that `-D` sets a preprocessor variable.
   * `RandomDistribution` An example of use of different random number engines and distribution of the standard library.
 It uses `gnuplot-iostream` to plot histograms on the screen.
-You must have `gnuplot` installed.
+You must have `gnuplot` installed and also some boost libraries. `gnuplot-iostream` is provided with the Utilities.
   * `Rational`.
 An example on operator overloading: a class for rational numbers.
-  * `RefBindings` Another example on reference bindings rules where I show all the possibilities of bindings.
-See also `Bindings`
+  * `RefBindings` Another example on reference bindings rules where I show all the possibilities of reference bindings.
+See also `Bindings`.
   * `ReferenceWrapper` Just to show that thanks to the reference wrapper utility you may store "references" in a container.
 Normally containers may contain only *first class objects*, not references, but reference wrappers come to a rescue.
   * `Scope` An old example on scoping rules.
   * `SimpleProgram` A simple program that adds two numbers.
 Just a little more complicated than `Hello World`.